Legislature(2021 - 2022)GRUENBERG 120

 Department of Administration, replied he would not have any

 placards.
-This bill would simply expand the amount of people
+This bill would simply expand the number of people

-who can sign such a certificate.
-There would be no change from
+who could sign such a certificate.
+There would be no change

-CHAIR KREISS-TOMKINS, independent that there would be no change
+CHAIR KREISS-TOMKINS, independent from there being no change in

-in liability from DMV's perspective, asked whether there is
+liability from the DMV's perspective, asked whether there is

 currently a liability relationship between the agency and an